LangStream/documentation/building-applications/api-gateways/gateway-authentication.md

       provider: google
       configuration:
         clientId: "{{ secrets.google.client-id }}"
-    produceOptions:
+    produce-options:
       headers:
         - key: langstream-client-user-id
-        valueFromAuthentication: subject
+          value-from-authentication: subject
         - key: langstream-client-session-id
-          valueFromParameters: sessionId
+          value-from-parameters: sessionId
 ```

 #### Google authentication

-Set `provider:google` to use a Google client ID to authenticate LangStream gateway connections.
+Set `provider: google` to use a Google client ID to authenticate LangStream gateway connections.

 The Google field that is exposed for authentication is "subject".